 That said, many states, including Maryland, set a limit on the amount a victim can receive for general damages.
 The amount increases each year, and the current cap is $740,000.

-If you live in Baltimore and you are considering a medical-malpractice lawsuit, then you’ll need the help of an experienced personal-injury lawyer.
+If you live in Baltimore or silver spring and you are considering a medical malpractice lawsuit, then you’ll need the help of an experienced personal injury lawyer.
 At Duboff & Associates, Chartered, we have 50 years of combined legal experience, and we know what it takes to prove medical malpractice.

 We can gather evidence, find expert witnesses and provide excellent legal advice.
-To arrange a free consultation with a Baltimore medical malpractice lawyer from our firm, call 443-912-0002.
+To arrange a free consultation with a Silver Spring, Maryland medical malpractice lawyer from our firm, call 443-912-0002.

 The Baltimore Business Journal reports that Maryland’s legislature is considering a birth-injury fund that would provide compensation to the families of children who suffer injuries through a medical professional’s negligence.